mosesziregbe/Bakery-Sales-Data-Cleaning-and-Analysis-using-PostgreSQL/README.md

 - order_id (Foreign Key referencing Orders)
 - product_id (Foreign Key referencing Products)
 - quantity

-The normalization process involved:
-1. Creating a temporary table with assigned order IDs
-2. Unpivoting the product quantities from wide to long format
-3. Separating product information into a dedicated table
-4. Creating a sales table to link orders with products and quantities

 The dataset is stored in a PostgreSQL database named bakery_db with the schema bakery_schema, with the three main tables: orders, products, and sales.